 ExchangeDefender Quarantine Search is essentially the ExchangeDefender SPAM Quarantine Report for the entire organization.
 Domain administrators may use this form to locate any piece of junk mail quarantined for the entire organization and quickly act on it.
 Just select any message (or multiple messages) and additional buttons will enable you to:

-To quickly Release, Whitelist, or review a message you can click on one of the shortcut icons next to the Subject.
-Clicking on the subject will load the message and give you options to Release, Print, and Whitelist (add to Trusted Senders).
+To quickly Release, allowlist, or review a message you can click on one of the shortcut icons next to the Subject.
+Clicking on the subject will load the message and give you options to Release, Print, and allowlist (add to Trusted Senders).

 ExchangeDefender enables domain / organization administrators to access infected file quarantines on behalf of users.
 If one of ExchangeDefender's many antivirus engines detects a threat, it is quarantined or saved on our network and the user is sent a notice that one of the dangerous attachments has been removed with a tracking id.
 Administrators can use the search to locate the message and get the download link.